Hello there! I’m Elizabeth.

 Welcome to Bottle Branch, where I share my love for flowers, plants, nature, gardening, making things, and papergoods.

 All photos and illustrations are my original work, unless otherwise noted.
-Please do not use without permission or credit.
+Please do not use without permission and attribution.
 (You can contact me at email@example.com – I try to be very responsive to emails!)

 About me and how I started Bottle Branch